decred/politeia/politeiad/README.md

     $ go install -v ./...
     ```

-5. Run the politeiad mysql setup scripts.
+4. Run the politeiad mysql setup scripts.

    This will create the politeiad and trillian users as well as creating the
    politeiad databases.
 Password authentication is used for all database
    connections.

-   **The password that you set for the politeiad user will be used to derive an
+   **The password that you set for the politeiad MySQL user will be used to
-   encryption key that is used to encrypt non-public politeiad data.
-Make sure
+   derive an encryption key that is used to encrypt non-public data at rest.
-   to setup a strong password when running in production.
-Once set, the
+   Make sure to setup a strong password when running in production.
+Once set,
-   politeiad user password cannot change.**
+   the politeiad user password cannot change.**

    The setup script assumes MySQL is running on `localhost:3306` and the users
    will be accessing the databse from `localhost`.
 See the setup script